masilver99/qmk_firmware/readme.md

-# For of the Quantum Mechanical Keyboard Firmware
+# Fork of the Quantum Mechanical Keyboard Firmware

 NOTE:  This is a fork of the qmk repo.
 The purpose of the fork is to add some custom converters as well as explore adding a 16x2 LCD screen.
 Since my C skills are relatively weak, forking was the best option.